• Skip to primary navigation

 Vietnamese Soybean Sauce (Tương Hột) in a jar.

-This soybean sauce is an amazing condiment that is umami-packed and perfect to add saltiness, sweetness, and complex flavors to basically any dish!
+This soybean sauce is an amazing condiment that is umami-packed and perfect for adding saltiness, sweetness, and complex flavors to basically any dish!

-I first discovered Tương Hột in Viet Nam a couple years ago in a delicious tofu dish (recipe coming soon!).
+I first discovered Tương Hột in Vietnam a couple of years ago in a delicious tofu dish (recipe coming soon!).
 As soon as I tasted it, I knew I had to share a recipe for it!

 Soybeans, palm sugar, rice flour, and soy sauce.